Roses De Jeanne Presle PR/R19 2019

 This wine captivates with a delicate bouquet that's both charming and fruit-forward.
 Aromas of cider and apple candy, blossoming orchard, with subtle nuances of sunflower oil adding depth.
 The palate is elegant and round, achieving an almost perfect balance.
 It’s focused and well-structured, showcasing a complexity that’s impressive for its youth.
 The finish is long, marked by beautifully integrated oxidative notes reminiscent of bruised apples, complemented by subtle hints of brioche.

-• Val Vilaine: 100% Pinot Noir from the lieu-dit of Val Vilaine, producing 300-500 cases annually.
+• Val Vilaine – 100% Pinot Noir from the lieu-dit of Val Vilaine.
+Often the most approachable in the range, though no less serious.
+300–500 cases.